 The following sounds also seem to be related to an unused desktop buddy program.

 The following sounds seem to be "system sounds".
 While some are used for sound check, many of them seem to be unused.

 | Test Scenarios|

-This file contains reference to a third story route, the "SELF route".
+This file contains reference to a third story route, the "SELF route" (Accessible in one of the debug menus).
 This doesn't exist in the final game, but it seems it was planned at some point.

 - Infinity Plus Premium Interview (Source)